basiqio-oss/Basiq-docs/docs/Data/data-connections.md

 ### Purge Existing Data

-- **Data Clean-Up**: Before you can fully remove an institution's data, use the '[Purge Connection Data](https://api.basiq.io/reference/purgeconnectiondata)' endpoint to delete all existing user data for that specific institution.
+* **Data Clean-Up**: Before you can fully remove an institution's data, use the '[Purge Connection Data](https://api.basiq.io/reference/purgeconnectiondata)' endpoint to delete all existing user data for that specific institution.
 This is crucial for ensuring a clean transition.

 > 📘 Note:
 >
 > The purge function must be executed while the connection is still active, as it does not work on deleted connections.

 ### Delete Existing Web Connection

-- **Remove Current Connection**: It is necessary to delete the existing connection if transitioning to an <<glossary:OB>> connection.
+* **Remove Current Connection**: It is necessary to delete the existing connection if transitioning to an <Glossary>OB</Glossary> connection.
 This prevents conflicts since a user cannot have both Web and OB connections active at the same time for the same institution.

 ### Establish New OB Connection

-- **Create the <<glossary:OB>> Connection**: After the connection is deleted and the data is purged, you can establish a new <<glossary:OB>> or web connection for the user.
+* **Create the<Glossary>OB</Glossary> Connection**: After the connection is deleted and the data is purged, you can establish a new <Glossary>OB</Glossary> or web connection for the user.
 This ensures continuity and compliance with updated connection protocols.